Information Network Assistant

 LPN: So do you find that defense counsel, how do they, do they often come to you directly then to avoid that?

-Yeah, normally there (______); they are supposed to go to the trial chamber coordinators to ask for those particular information.
+Yeah, normally they sup-, they are supposed to go to the trial chamber coordinators to ask for those particular information.
 But for us if there’s a problem with TRIM, then we can just fix it for them.